 - $1,550,000 settlement for a client who sustained severe electrical injuries and burns over 22% of his total body surface after being injured on a construction site when a light pole he was helping to erect came into contact with a high-voltage power line.

 - $1,500,000 settlement for a client who sustained a severe head injury when he was thrown from a vehicle that hydroplaned on I-85 in a construction zone.

 - $1,120,000 jury verdict for a client who suffered crush injuries when a crane that was being dismantling collapsed on top of him, resulting in severe fractures and permanent injuries.

-To find out about more of our firm’s verdicts and settlements in catastrophic injury cases, check out our Results page.
+To find out about more of our North Carolina injury law firm’s verdicts and settlements in catastrophic injury cases, check out our Results page.

 Warren & Kallianos, PLLC has the experience and resources to properly investigate and handle all types of catastrophic injury claims.
-If you have suffered catastrophic injuries in an accident that was someone else’s fault, contact us to schedule a free and confidential consultation with our experienced Charlotte attorneys.
+If you have suffered catastrophic injuries in an accident that was someone else’s fault, call 704-377-7777 or contact us to schedule a free and confidential consultation with our experienced Charlotte attorneys.